 IT’S A CAT CAFÉ!
-So, probably only the best café ever if you actually like cats.
+It's one of the great things to do in Edinburgh on a budget if you actually like cats.
 Maison de Moggy combines three of my very favourite things; coffee, cats and cake.
 It’s on West Port, just by the Grassmarket, and it’s a lovely place to chill out and be surrounded by a bunch of beautiful, calm, and very good-natured little feline friends.
 Some of them are even fairly posh – they have Bengals, a rag doll, a Maine Coon, a Norwegian Forest Cat and a beautiful, beautiful Sphynx called Elodie who is a recent addition to the crew among others.
 They’re all friendly and well looked after, and you are encouraged to interact with them.
 Also the coffee and cake is genuinely fantastic (not that it would matter if it wasn’t).
 A latte here is £2.60 and a slice of cake is £2.75.
 The cats are priceless.

 Arthur’s seat is the highest point in Holyrood Park, a dormant volcano right in the middle of the city, and the place to go if you want a truly beautiful view of the city.
 Start the walk from the Royal Mile, then make your way along your chosen route to Arthur’s seat (it’s worth walking past the Salisbury crags along the way).
 This really is a proper hike, and will take you a few hours – but the payoff is more than worth it.
 Wear appropriate gear and sturdy hiking boots, and you should be in relatively good shape.
 Check the weather before you go, and take water and maybe some sandwiches with you.
 If you can get up there for sunset (or even better, sunrise), do it.